 Enter any additional information regarding online course prerequisites::

-Online Public Speaking and lab courses may not be accepted to fulfill pharmacy prerequisite requirements.
-If you have specific questions, please reach out to our Director of Admissions at mellen@cop.sc.edu.
+Online Public Speaking and laboratory courses are not accepted for fulfillment of pharmacy prerequisite requirements.
+For additional information, please contact our Director of Admissions at mellen@cop.sc.edu

 Can applicants use pass/fail classes to fulfill the institution's course prerequisites?: